 Then realized he found the right guy.

 Now mind you, recalling the scene, I recommend neither Jim’s nor Giuseppi’s behavior for interviewer and interviewee, respectively.
-That is, unless you want to be hauled to your local police station.
+That is, unless you want to be arrested and hauled to your local police station.
 I would ask, however, that leaders and managers attract professionals that fit the culture of the team, and who will adapt.
 Consider professionals whose skills-transferability shall be the driver of disruption.

 While the police department’s mission ("protection of property and citizenry" in the movie) felt like nonsense in the darkness of gangland warfare, it was actually right and appropriate.
 It was the application of the mission, within the film narrative, which was broken.
 The metropolitan backdrop was laced with corruption, yet nobody wanted to disrupt the usual way of doing things.
 In 1931 Chicago, who would blame them?
 The city needed a courageous change agent, a disruptive force, to thwart the culture of illegitimacy; it needed professionals whose culture matched the nobility of purpose.